 Collaboration in Medicine

-During 20 years (1993-2012), the UiO Faculty of Medicine ran the Centre for Medical Studies in Moscow, in cooperation with the Russian Academy of Sciences and several medical universities, aiming to prevent brain drain in the medical sciences.
+The University of Oslo has been collaborating with the Russian Academy of Sciences and several medical universities since 1993, initially aiming to prevent brain drain in the medical sciences.

 Arctic research and cooperation